Paulescu/ml-rest-api-caching/README.md

 A very common way to deploy an ML model, and make its predictions accessible to other services, is by using a REST API.

 It works as follows:
-1. The client requests a prediction ->
-   *Give me the price of ETH/EUR in the next 5 minutes*
+1. The client requests a prediction -> *Give me the price of ETH/EUR in the next 5 minutes*
-2. The ML model generate the prediction,
+2. The ML model generates the prediction,
-3. The prediction is sent back to the client -> `predicted price = 2,300 USD`
+3. The prediction is sent back to the client -> *predicted price = 2,300 USD*

 <div align="center">
     <h3>REST API from your textbook 🐢</h3>